Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-r-basics-and-environment.md

 [1] "control" "treated"
 ```

-So, factors store the possible categories as **levels**.

 In this example:

 - `control` is one level
 - `treated` is another level

-Factors are useful because many R functions, especially statistical and plotting functions, treat factors as groups.
+Factors are useful because many R functions, especially statistical and plotting functions, treat factor levels as categories.

-For example, if you make a plot, R can use the factor levels to separate samples into different groups.
+For example, if you make a plot, R can use the factor levels to compare the `control` samples with the `treated` samples.

 ---